AccelByte/accelbyte-csharp-sdk/docs/samples/title-matchmaking.md

-# Title Matchmaking using AccelByte .NET (C#) Server SDK
+# Title Matchmaking using AccelByte .NET (C#) Extend SDK

 ## Overview
-This tutorial will explain on how to use AccelByte .NET (C#) Server SDK to create simple matchmaking backend service and client.
+This tutorial will explain on how to use AccelByte .NET (C#) Extend SDK to create simple matchmaking backend service and client.
 This tutorial also will explain on how to configure and run the provided local server sample as well as AWS Lambda sample.

 ## Prerequisites
 - [Create a Game Namespace](https://docs.accelbyte.io/esg/uam/namespaces.html#tutorials) if you don't have one yet.
 Be sure to keep the namespace's **ID** as you will need it later.